CHT2520/php-basics/getting-started-with-XAMPP.md

 * A control panel should open
 * Start the Apache web server
 * Start MySQL
 * Open a web browser and point it at http://localhost.
-You should see the xampp homepage.
+You should see your xampp homepage.
+* Click on phpMyAdmin to check this is also working.

 When you've finished working:-
 * You have to remember to stop Apache and MySQL before ejecting the USB.